zamalali/Height-Detection/README.md

-#Height Detection using opencv and mediapipe in real time
+#Height Detection using opencv and mediapipe in real time with adaptive guide
-# Height Detection of Human in Real time
+# Height Detection of Human in Real time with adaptive Guide
 import cv2 as cv
 import mediapipe as mp
 from playsound import playsound